smallstepman/x/README.md

 ### **Pi coding agent**

-extremely minimal, barebones, no bells and whistles agent harness, that comes with , and instead offers precise control of the initial context window context, and wonderful extension API built on a philosophy of "primitives, not features", which allow to easily tap into:
+extremely minimal, barebones, no bells and whistles agent harness, that makes it easy to precisly control the contents of the window context (initial and in-flight), and wonderful extension API built on a philosophy of "primitives, not features", which allow to easily tap into:
   - Context Engineering (intercepting and mutating the LLM prompt history),
-  - Custom Tools (creating new, schema-validated capabilities)
+  - Custom Tools (creating new, schema-validated capabilities); _thinking far: a tool that controls industrial robotic arm that pulls out NVMe from M.2 PCIe slot and inserts next one_, or simply a tool that deterministically flashes new FW without going trough CLI
   - TUI Controls (reating interactive user interfaces, forms, and custom status bars in the terminal)
   - Lifecycle Events that can be used to listen to or alter the agent's behavior, e.g.:
     - Session Lifecycle: `session_start` and `session_end` for global setup and teardown.